nilostolte/Projects-Presentations/BreakIntoLines.md

 These characters can appear at any place in a word, and they are not counted as actual characters.
 Other non-printing characters can also be use as commands in this same manner.

-## Method Description and Data Structures
+## Implementation Details and Data Structures

 ### Decomposing Words